travis-ci/docs-travis-ci-com/user/languages/julia.md

 Acceptable formats are:
  - `nightly` will test against the latest [nightly build](https://julialang.org/downloads/nightlies.html) of Julia.
+ - `X` will test against the latest release for that major version.
  - `X.Y` will test against the latest release for that minor version.
  - `X.Y.Z` will test against that exact version.